Synerty/peek-mobile-theme/docs/generic_sections/tables_section/tables_section.rst

 The Tables Section uses Bootstraps `Tables <http://getbootstrap.com/css/#tables>`_.

-Below is the HTML code extract of table header and first two rows from :ref:`tables_section`: ::
+Below is the HTML code extract of table header and two rows from :ref:`tables_section`: ::

         <div class="peek-tables-section">